itaybel/PwnableWalkthrough/README.md

 }
 ```

-which takes a number from argv, substracts 0x1234 from it, and reads 32 bytes from the file
+which takes a number from argv, substracts 0x1234 from it, and reads 32 bytes from the file.

 as we know, stdin has a file discriptor of 0, so if we pass 4660 = 0x1234 to the program , it should let us write LETMEWIN and get the flag!